a-trost/atrostdotcom/src/posts/add-favicon-gatsby/index.md

 desc: "Learn how to quickly add a favicon to your Gatsby site by utilizing React Helmet"
 ---

 Putting together this site I had to do a bit of digging to find the best way to add a favicon.
 There's a [great Gatsby plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-manifest/) for setting up the manifest.webmanifest, which gives you icons and theme colors for users on mobile.
-It's great, because you just need to point it towards a large source image and it generates all the different icon sizes.
+It's great because you just need to point it towards a large source image and it generates all the different icon sizes.
 However, it stops short of making the favicon images.

 If you don't know what a favicon is, it's the tiny image next to the name of a site in browser tabs.